 There is an entire cottage-industry that has appeared in the last few years to monetize from ADA-compliance.
 Companies charge thousands to tens of thousands of dollars to audit websites for ADA-compliance and suggest needed changes.
 While these services may be a good match for a large corporation building a major utility-based websites (i.e. banking), it is way beyond the means of small businesses looking to build a simple, beautiful website.
 For smaller businesses, the UserWay or Accessibe plugin appears to offer everything needed to cater to a visually-impaired audience while still allowing for complete creative control in the website design.

-The plugin itself is free and can be accessed at Userway.org, although installing it does take some technical knowledge of where to insert code on your website.
+The plugins are affordable and just require some technical knowledge of where to insert code on your website.
 If you need assistance installing the plugin, please fill out the form at the bottom of this article and we will be happy to help.
-The ADA plugin can be installed on all major website platforms, including Squarespace and WordPress.
+The ADA plugins can be installed on all major website platforms, including Squarespace and WordPress.

 We recommend having an accessibility disclaimer on your policies page that addresses steps you’ve taken to cater to the visually-impaired.
 UserWay offers text content that you can use, and they provide it during the configuration process of the plugin.
 Again, if you need help installing the plugin or crafting this statement, contact us with the above form.

 While following the steps above are a few of the best ways to reach accessibility in-house, there are additional measures that you can pay for that further hedge against being targeted in an ADA-related website lawsuit.
 Third party company Web Compliance Solutions has ongoing plans starting at $300/month that give you additional services to prove your intention of making your website as accessible as possible.
 Some of the services offered by WCS: